Alivelyyy/support.encorebot.me/replit.md

-# Support Ticket System for EncoreBot & Team Epic
+# Support Ticket System for Team Epic Services

 ## Overview

-This is a professional support ticket management system designed for Team Epic and EncoreBot services.
+This is a professional support ticket management system designed for Team Epic's complete service portfolio including websites, Discord bots (including EncoreBot), Roblox games, and graphic design.
 The application provides a complete ticketing solution where users can submit support requests across multiple service categories, and administrators can manage and respond to tickets through a dedicated admin panel.
 Built with a modern dark theme featuring purple/blue gradients matching Team Epic's branding, the system uses a full-stack TypeScript architecture with React on the frontend and Express on the backend.

 ## User Preferences